owcounter/companion/README.md

 1. Download the latest release from [GitHub Releases](https://github.com/owcounter/companion/releases)
 2. Extract the ZIP file to your preferred location
-3. Run `OWCounterCompanion.exe`
+3. Run `OWMetaCompanion.exe`
-4. Log in with your OWCOUNTER account
+4. Log in with your OWMETA account

 ## Quick Start Guide

-1. Launch OWCOUNTER Companion and sign in
+1. Launch OWMETA Companion and sign in
-2. Open the [OWCOUNTER dashboard](https://owcounter.com/dashboard) in your browser
+2. Open the [OWMETA dashboard](https://owmeta.io/dashboard) in your browser
 3. Sign in to the website using the same credentials
-4. Visit the [Meta page](https://owcounter.com/meta) to customize hero relationships and preferences
+4. Visit the [Meta page](https://owmeta.io/meta) to customize hero relationships and preferences
    - Define counter relationships between heroes
    - Set hero synergies for optimal team compositions
    - Configure map-specific strengths and weaknesses